Abebaw Butako

-Abebaw Butako (ዓበባው ቡጣቆ, born 20 April 1987 in Arba Minch) is an Ethiopian footballer.
+Abebaw Butako (ዓበባው ቡጣቆ, born 20 April 1987) is an Ethiopian professional footballer.
 He currently plays for the Arba Minch FC.

 Career

 Abebaw is a defender and is part of the Ethiopia national football team.
 He began his career with Saint-George SA, the club where he played from 2005 - 2014.
 In August 2014 he transferred to one of Sudan's giant club Al-Hilal Omdurman.
 A year later he signed with his hometown club Arba Minch City, who made him the Ethiopian Premier League's highest-paid player with a salary of 75,000 birr a month.

 International career

 Abebaw debuted for Ethiopia in 2008.
-He is on the final list of players called for 2013 African Nations Cup.
+He was on the final list of players called for 2013 African Nations Cup.